The Massacre

 Sue: Oh yes, so he is.
 In that case, he’ll be back in a minute.

-And then Hartnell delivers one of his best – and probably least known – soliloquies as he is left alone in the TARDIS to brood on his fate.
+And then Hartnell delivers one of his best (and probably least known) soliloquies as he’s left to contemplate his fate.
 He is companionless for the very first time and it’s a heartbreaking scene.
-Sue and I both agree that it’s probably Hartnell’s finest moment so far, and it’s frustrating that we can’t see it.
+Sue and I both agree that it’s probably Hartnell’s finest moment so far, and it’s frustrating that we don’t get to see it.
 We especially enjoy the way he forgets, and then corrects, Ian’s surname.

-Just as the episode threatens to wallow in its own self-pity, a young Mancunian girl blunders into the TARDIS.
+And then, just as the episode threatens to wallow in its own self-pity, a young Mancunian girl barges into the TARDIS.

-Steven comes running back – apparently the police are on their tail – and the Doctor dematerialises the TARDIS without a moment’s thought.
+Steven comes rushing back – apparently the police are on his tail – and the Doctor dematerialises the TARDIS without a moment’s thought.

 Sue: He’s just kidnapped a girl from Wimbledon Common.
 Does anyone have a problem with this?